 You deserve to be able to work free of worry that you will be discriminated against, to be considered equally for pay rises and promotions and to be treated with respect.
 The EU stands up for people who are being discriminated against and has legislation aimed at tackling unfair practices at work.
 More and better jobs in inclusive and accessible workplaces is our goal.

 - Discrimination at work against parents (particularly mothers) may begin during pregnancy.
 Parents are seen as less dedicated to their work, less flexible and less reliable.
-EU laws to tackle discrimination cover a range of areas including protection of pregnant workers and breastfeeding mothers, and rights to maternity leave and parental leave.
+EU laws to tackle discrimination cover a range of areas including protection of pregnant workers and breastfeeding mothers, and rights to maternity, paternity and parental leave.

 - Since 2000, the EU has banned discrimination on the basis of age in employment.
 This means, for example, that your boss can’t deny you a promotion or training because of your age.